I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iogetinitiatorprocess.md

 <p>NULL if there is no initiator process.
 Otherwise, a pointer to which process initiated the creation of the file object.</p>

 ## -remarks
 <p>A driver normally uses IoGetInitiatorProcess to determine which process has issued a request.
 However, there are situations where a system component may issue a create on behalf of another process (after a successful create the component will duplicate the handle to the process).
 This routine can be used if the driver must know which process the create operation is ultimately intended for. </p>

-<p>A driver normally uses IoGetInitiatorProcess to determine which process has issued a request.
-However, there are situations where a system component may issue a create on behalf of another process (after a successful create the component will duplicate the handle to the process).
-This routine can be used if the driver must know which process the create operation is ultimately intended for. </p>

 ## -requirements